KonstantinBork/batch-processing-plugin/README.md

 # Batch Processing Plugin for Grails (Beta, Release Candidate)

 The Batch Processing Plugin allows your application to use batch jobs to process tasks.
-It uses Spring Batch to define batch jobs and Spring Integration to save created jobs in a queue.
+It uses Spring Batch to define batch jobs and Spring Integration to save created jobs in a priority queue.

 ### Requirements
 Grails 2.2 or above